vfarcic/devops24/manuscript/01-sts.md

 If you read the *Creating A Production-Ready Kubernetes Cluster* chapter of *The DevOps 2.3 Toolkit: Kubernetes*, you are already familiar with kops.
 You learned about the *Kubernetes Operations (kops)* project and the prerequisites you need to create a Kubernetes cluster in AWS.
 Further on, you become proficient how to create a cluster, and you know the components that constitute it.
 You learned how to update, upgrade, and access Kubernetes clusters created with kops in AWS.
 You deployed a few applications and observed fault-tolerance and high-availability.

-If you haven't read *The DevOps 2.3 Toolkit: Kubernetes*, and you're not planning to, the essential instructions are available in the *[Appendix A: Using Kubernetes Operations (kops)](#appendix-a)*.
-Please read it before proceeding further.
+If you haven't read *The DevOps 2.3 Toolkit: Kubernetes*, and you're not planning to, the essential instructions are available in *[Appendix A: Using Kubernetes Operations (kops)](#appendix-a)*.
+Please read it and execute the commands from it before proceeding further.
 It'll give you just enough information you need to prepare, create, and destroy a cluster.

 W> No matter from where you obtained the information about kops, I will assume that you are proficient with it and skip providing detailed information.
 We'll only list the commands we need to create a cluster that will serve as a playground for this chapter.